mark-speer/portfolio/README.md

 portfolio - past work displayed contact - contact forms. in the future, to impliment back end JS integration to get the form able to communicate

+Aim to improve styling in future changes.
+Current aim was consistency.